Simon5322/DemoTuner/README.md

 # DemoTuner: Efficient DBMS Knobs Tuning via LLM-Assisted Demonstration Reinforcement Learning
+**DEMOTune** is the first approach that introduces **demonstration learning** into database configuration tuning.

-Database systems offer hundreds of parameters that critically impact performance.
+Database systems expose hundreds of parameters that critically impact performance.
 However, automatic tuning remains challenging due to the vast configuration space and complex parameter interactions.
-Traditional reinforcement learning (RL) methods suffer from low sample efficiency and slow training, partly due to the lack of guidance during exploration.
+Traditional reinforcement learning (RL) methods often suffer from low sample efficiency and slow training, partly due to the lack of guidance during exploration.

-DEMOTune is the first approach to bring demonstration learning into database configuration tuning.
-By leveraging domain knowledge and high-quality tuning hints, DEMOTune pretrains the agent with high-quality configurations, and later balances domain-guided exploration with self-exploration.
-This reduces training overhead while improving tuning effectiveness.
+**DEMOTune** addresses these challenges by leveraging domain knowledge and high-quality tuning hints to pretrain the agent, effectively balancing domain-guided exploration with self-exploration.
+This reduces training overhead and improves tuning effectiveness.

-Our key contributions:
+## Key Contributions

-Knowledge Extraction: Use large language models (LLMs) to mine detailed domain knowledge from expert texts, including parameter recommendations.
+- **Knowledge Extraction:** Utilize large language models (LLMs) to mine detailed domain knowledge from expert texts, including parameter recommendations.

-Demonstration Learning: Incorporate domain knowledge into the RL agent’s exploration through demonstrations.
+- **Demonstration Learning:** Incorporate domain knowledge into the RL agent’s exploration through demonstrations.

-Training Enhancements: Apply action-guidance and reward-shaping techniques to speed up and improve training.
+- **Training Enhancements:** Apply action-guidance and reward-shaping techniques to accelerate and improve training.

+## Evaluation

-We evaluated DEMOTune on MySQL and PostgreSQL under three different workloads.
+We evaluated **DEMOTune** on **MySQL** and **PostgreSQL** under three different workloads.
-Results show that DEMOTune significantly outperforms state-of-the-art methods in effectiveness, efficiency, and adaptability.
+Experimental results show that DEMOTune significantly outperforms state-of-the-art methods in terms of **effectiveness**, **efficiency**, and **adaptability**.

 ![DEMOTune Overview](./overview1.png)
 # start